Garth Lagerwey: Management

 On September 19, 2007, Real Salt Lake (RSL) announced Lagerwey was hired as the team's senior vice president and general manager, reuniting with Duke University teammate Jason Kreis, who had been named head coach in May.
 He was hired by Dave Checketts through his attempt to sell a stake in the St. Louis Blues hockey team, which was handled by Latham & Watkins.
 At 35 years old, Lagerwey became the youngest general manager in MLS.
 RSL went on to qualify for their first playoffs and win an MLS Cup title in 2009.
 The club then finished as runners-up in the 2010–11 CONCACAF Champions League and MLS Cup 2013.

 Lagerwey left RSL in December 2014 after seven seasons and moved to conference rivals Seattle Sounders FC amid other offers from MLS clubs.
 He was retained by club members in their 2018 and 2022 votes by large margins.
 Since 2015, the Sounders have won two MLS Cup titles and the 2022 CONCACAF Champions League.
 In 2022, Lagerwey won the Best Executive Award at the World Football Summit.

 On November 22, 2022, Atlanta United FC announced that it had hired Lagerwey as its president and CEO, replacing Darren Eales after his departure for Newcastle United F.C.
 The announcement came a week after Lagerwey was retained by a vote of Sounders club members.

+Lagerwey held the role into 2025, when he did not return to the position after two rounds of medical leave for cancer treatment.

+In March 2026, Lagerwey returned to Atlanta United's stadium cancer-free.